Visit Us

 What We Do

-Once an environmental assessment is completed, Refuge staff will utilize a variety of management techniques to maintain, restore and enhance plant and wildlife habitats.
-Refuge staff carefully considers all management techniques and employ them in the most efficient and sound manner possible.
-Prescribed burning, mowing, use of biological control (insects) for invasive plants, and native plant seeding are some of the techniques used to help restore native plant communities.
-Grazing by cattle is used on the Refuge to help maintain grassland health.
-Cattle are used as a substitute for bison and elk grazing that would have historically occurred on Refuge lands.
+Refuge staff utilize a variety of management techniques to maintain, restore and enhance plant and wildlife habitats.
+Refuge staff carefully consider all management techniques and employ them in the most efficient and sound manner possible.
+Prescribed burning, mowing, grazing, and native plant seeding are some of the techniques that may be used to help restore native plant communities.